Encura research residency 2019

 Curatorial research residency at Hangar, Barcelona

-A jury composed of the comittee board of Hangar Barcelona: the director Lluís Nacenta, Sergi Botella and Giuliana Racco; and the comittee board of Curators´ Network: Carmen Mateos and Georg Zolchow, evaluated the applications for the Encura research residency at Hangar Barcelona.
+The jury was composed of the comittee board of Hangar Barcelona: the director Lluís Nacenta, Sergi Botella and Giuliana Racco; and the comittee board of Curators´ Network: Carmen Mateos and Georg Zolchow.

-The runner-up of the Encura III open call is Carlota Mir.
+The runner-up of the Encura #3 open call is Carlota Mir.

 Besides the already mentioned, the comittee also preselected the proposals of Sofia Villena Araya, Larisa Luz Zmud, Simon Wursten Marin, Marina Valle Noronha, Pádraic E. Moore, Naz Balkaya y Lia Carreira.